 It’s funny how we can buy organic foods and shop for non-toxic sunscreen, but then think nothing of whipping out a blue, sparkly toothpaste for our kids to put in their mouths.

-But just because you make your own toothpaste doesn’t mean you can’t do damage to your teeth.
+But even if you make your own toothpaste, it doesn’t mean you can’t do damage to your teeth.

 I’ve seen plenty of DIY toothpaste recipes sent to me by patients and readers that are harmful to enamel or even the microbiome.